1. Home

 Warning about energy drinks

 Avoid drinking energy drinks regularly.
-They contain a lot of sugar, and their high caffeine content may have undesirable side effects.
+They contain a lot of sugar and are high in caffeine content, which may have adverse effects.

 On top of the risk of developing a dependency on energy drinks, they can also cause:

-Furthermore, energy drinks are not recommended for women who are pregnant or breastfeeding, children and people who are sensitive to caffeine.
+Energy drinks are not recommended for pregnant or breastfeeding person, children and anyone who is sensitive to caffeine.
 Also, they should not be mixed with alcohol.
+To learn more, visit the Energy Drinks page.